 The applicant should be undertaking (or planning to undertake) an attachment or posting outside of their normal training scheme.
 This may be within the UK or abroad and can be a short term attachment or longer clinical post.

 The successful applicant must submit a report to the Trainees’ Section within 12 months of the award.
 The report should include a summary of the work undertaken and information on opportunities for other trainees.

 The winner is required to attend on the last day of the BSG Annual Meeting to receive their prize.
-Winners will receive a 20% registration discount to attend the BSG Annual Meeting Online.

 The prize money should be used to fund travel, to assist costs of arranging the post (e.g. registration with foreign medical councils) or to present publications arising from the attachment at national/international meetings.